azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 choosing a messaging system to use, stick to ones with a forward secure protocol (such as Signal) to protect *your* privacy.

+PS: You can `donate to support Signal's development`_.

 .. _`HeartBleed`: http://heartbleed.com/
+.. _`donate to support Signal's development`: https://freedom.press/crowdfunding/signal/